-After Grafana and grafana-pcp are installed, you can enable the plugin: Open the Grafana configuration, go to Plugins, select Performance Co-Pilot, and click the Enable button.
+Open the Grafana configuration, go to Plugins, select Performance Co-Pilot and click the Enable button on it's page.
+This will make the PCP data sources and some dashboards available.

 2.1.2 Data Sources

 Before using grafana-pcp, you need to configure the data sources.
 Open the Grafana configuration, go to Data Sources and add the PCP Redis, PCP Vector and/or PCP bpftrace datasources.